Krushbiradar18/AR-module1/README.md

 ## Deployment

-This application is configured to be deployed on Vercel.
+This application is deployed on Vercel.
+To deploy your own instance:

+1. Fork this repository
-1. Create a Vercel account if you don't have one
+2. Sign up for a Vercel account if you don't have one
-2. Install the Vercel CLI: `npm i -g vercel`
-3. Run `vercel` in the project directory and follow the prompts
+3. Import your repository in the Vercel dashboard

-## Requirements

-- Python 3.7+
+4. Deploy it with default settings

+### Vercel Deployment Settings

+The application uses the following files for Vercel deployment:
+- `vercel.json` - Configuration for the Vercel platform
-- Required Python packages listed in requirements.txt
+- `requirements.txt` - Python dependencies
+- `app.py` - Main application code
+- `wsgi.py` - WSGI entry point

+## AR Compatibility

+For the AR features to work properly:

+### iOS Requirements:
+- iOS 12 or later
+- Safari browser
+- ARKit-compatible device (iPhone 6s or newer)

+### Android Requirements:
+- Android 8.0 or later
+- ARCore-compatible device
+- Chrome browser (version 79 or newer)

+## Notes on AR Functionality

+- AR features require HTTPS, which is why it works better on the deployed version
+- Local testing may have limitations with AR features
+- For best results, ensure good lighting conditions when using AR

+## License

+MIT